Gold $2,684.49 0.88

 Moreover, even if you see temporary losses, stocks have a historical tendency to go up again in the future.
 Therefore, it is wiser for people in their twenties to have a portfolio more heavily weighted in stocks.

-On the other hand, as you get older and near retirement age, consider having a more even distribution between stocks, bonds, and gold bars to limit exposure to a market drop.
+On the other hand, as you get older and near retirement age, consider having a more even distribution between stocks, bonds, gold bars and coins to limit exposure to a market drop.

 Rebalance Your Portfolio Frequently